Summerland, British Columbia

 Summerland is a district municipality on the west side of Okanagan Lake in the interior of British Columbia, Canada.
 The district is between Peachland to the north and Penticton to the south.
 The largest centre in the region is Kelowna, approximately 50 km to the north (via Highway 97), and Vancouver is approximately 425 km away to the west.
 The district is famous for "Bottleneck drive", a system of roads connecting various wineries.

 Electoral representatives

 The current mayor is Doug Holmes.
 The district's Member of Parliament is Dan Albas of the Conservative Party of Canada.
-Its member of the Legislative Assembly of British Columbia is British Columbia Conservative Party member, Amelia Boultbee.
+Its member of the Legislative Assembly of British Columbia is New Democratic Party of British Columbia member, Amelia Boultbee.